iossifovlab/gpf/userdocs/administration/working_with_pedigrees.rst

     ped2ped.py example_families.ped \
     --ped-layout-mode generate -o example_family_standardized.ped

-The outputed `example_family_standardized.ped` file has two newly generated columns - sampleId and layout - which are used by the GPF system.
+The output `example_family_standardized.ped` file has two newly generated columns - `sampleId` and `layout`, which are used by the GPF system.

-The `ped2ped.py` tool can also process pedigree files with columns named differently than expected.
-For example see the `example_families_with_unexpected_column_names.ped` file.
-The family id column is expected to be named 'familyId', but here it's called 'Family_id'.
-For such cases the `ped2ped.py` tool has a flag for each column to map to a different name.
+The `ped2ped.py` tool can also process pedigree files with noncanonical column names.
-For example, for the family id field, this flag would be '--ped-family', which takes one argument - the name of the column in the pedigree file that is supposed to be family id.
-In the example below you can see how to process the `example_families_with_unexpected_column_names.ped` file:
+For such cases it has arguments that can be used to specify which column contains the family id / role / sex / etc. For example, see the case of the ``example_families_with_unexpected_column_names.ped`` file:

 .. code-block:: bash

-    ped2ped.py example_families_with_unexpected_column_names.ped \
+    ped2ped.py example_families_with_noncanonical_column_names.ped \
     --ped-family Family_id --ped-person Person_id --ped-dad Dad_id --ped-mom Mom_id \
     --ped-sex Sex --ped-status Status --ped-role Role \
     --ped-layout-mode generate -o example_families_from_unexpected_column_names.ped

 The `ped2ped.py` tool can also process pedigree files without headers.
-Such file is `example_families_without_header.ped`.
+One such file is `example_families_without_header.ped`.
-In this case we have to map the column's order to a specific column name.
-The same way we mapped 'Family_id' to the family id column in the upper example, here we map the first column to family id (Keep in mind the columns begin from 0, not from 1).
+In this case we have to map the column's index to a specific column name.
+The same way we mapped 'Family_id' to the family id column in the upper example, here we map the first column to family id (Keep in mind the column indices begin from 0).
 See the example below:

 .. code-block::